14Dec

 Efficient Leaders Focus Time And Effort on Important Tasks

-One of my favourite models for leaders – the Eisenhower Decision Matrix – and one I love and hate at the same time!
+One of my favourite models for Leaders – the Eisenhower Decision Matrix – and one I love and hate at the same time!
 Love – because it gets me focussed; particularly on going beyond the Urgent / Important rush of ‘do,do,do’ in the moment, and forces me to focus my attention on some longer term ‘Not Urgent / Important’ tasks that make the difference in 2024.

 Hate – because I find it easy to tell myself that I am tired, that social media scrolling is a worthwhile use of my time and that constant distractions are useful.
 When what they REALLY are – ‘Not Urgent, Not Important’ tasks that should be removed, especially when time is tight to complete things for the end of the year.